w3c/trace-context/trace_context/HTTP_HEADER_FORMAT_RATIONALE.md

 - The typical name will be a single word in latin and the value will be a copy of the `traceparent` format or an opaque string.

+## Ordering of keys in `tracestate`

+Specification calls for ordering of values in tracestate.
+This requirements allows better interoperability between tracing vendors.

+Typical distributed trace is clustered - components calling each other often monitored by the same tracing vendor.
+So information supplied by tracing system originated a request will typically be less and less important deeper in distributed trace.
+Immediate caller's information on other hand typically is more valuable as it is more likely being monitored by the same tracing vendor.
+Thus it is logical to move immediate caller's information to the beginning of the `tracestate` list.
+So less important values will be pushed to the end of the list.

+This prioritization of `tracestate` values improves performance of querying value of tracestate - typically you only need a first pair.
+It also allows to meaningfully truncate `tracestate` when required instead of dropping the entire list of values.

 ### Size limits

 #### Total size limit